SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_presolver.md

 ### Prerequisite files generated through Solid Modeling

-Assume we have the triangulated external surface of a cylinder in a \*.stl file format **!!!**, and information about the inflow wave form that we want to prescribe at the model inlet.
+Assume we have the triangulated external surface of a cylinder in a \*.stl file format (stereolithography), and information about the inflow wave form that we want to prescribe at the model inlet.
 We also need a solver.inp file that will be described in detail in later sections.

-The files for this example can be found **!!!
-PUT FILES SOMEWHERE** here.
+The files for this example can be found [here](documentation/flowsolver/files/cylinder_example.tar.gz).
 Create an empty folder on your hard drive to unzip the content of the archive.
 The following files are contained:

 <table class="table table-bordered">
 <thead>